electron/electron/docs/tutorial/development-environment.md

 ## A Good Editor

-We might suggest two free popular editors built in Electron:
+We suggest two free popular editors built in Electron:
 GitHub's [Atom][atom] and Microsoft's [Visual Studio Code][code].
-Both of them have excellent JavaScript support.
+Both of which have excellent JavaScript support.

-If you are one of the many developers with a strong preference, know that virtually all code editors and IDEs these days support JavaScript.
+If you are one of the many developers with a strong preference, virtually all code editors and IDEs these days support JavaScript.

 [macincloud]: https://www.macincloud.com/